Adversarial Attack and Defense on Graph Data: A Survey: Introduction

-\textbf{Comprehensive Understanding.} To our best knowledge, this is the first work to provide a comprehensive understanding of adversarial attack and defense on graph data.
-Our first version of this work was released on Arxiv in 2018, which summarized all published and pre-print works at that time.
-It has stimulated (and been cited by) various following-up novel research in this line \cite{zhu2019robust,jin2019power,yadati2019hypergcn,kumar2020adversary,chang2020restricted} as well as other attempts of survey \cite{jin2020adversarial,chen2020survey}.
-In this work, we substantially improve the coverage over a wide range of relevant works, especially those released in the last two years, and we summarize novel elaborated taxonomies according to various criteria.
-This survey not only include works on adversarial attack and defense approaches targeting specific GNNs, but also discuss many non-gradient and non-model-based approaches in this area.
+\textbf{Comprehensive Understanding.} To the best of our knowledge, this survey is the first attempt to present an in-depth and comprehensive understanding of the literature about adversarial attack and defense on graph data.
+It has stimulated (and been cited by) various following-up research in this line \cite{zhu2019robust,jin2019power,yadati2019hypergcn,kumar2020adversary,chang2020restricted,jin2020adversarial,chen2020survey}.
+This paper not only provides a broad perspective and guidance for key adversarial attack and defense technologies in the context of GNNs, but also explains many observations related to non-gradient and non-model-based approaches and gives an insight into future directions.

-\textbf{Online Updating Resource.} We created an open-source repository that includes all relevant works and maintained the update on it in the last two years \footnote{https://github.com/safe-graph/graph-adversarial-learning-literature}.
-This repository provides all paper links and released code links, which makes it easier for relevant researchers to use and has served as a major benchmark library in this area.
-Currently, many of the works are only pre-print versions, and please feel free to contact us when the pre-print papers are accepted in any conference or journal.
-We will update the information and keep updating the new works in this domain in the future.
-We hope this open-sourced repository can keep shedding light on future research about adversarial analysis on structured graph data.
+\textbf{Online Updating Resource.} We created an open-source repository that includes all relevant works and maintained the update on it in the last two years\footnote{\url{https://github.com/safe-graph/graph-adversarial-learning-literature}}.
+This repository contains links to all relevant papers and corresponding codes, which makes it easier for researchers to use and track the latest developments, and could serve as a benchmark library in this area.
+However, many of these papers are preprints and reports which give a preview of research results, we will keep tracking them and weaving any updates into the repository accordingly.
+We hope this resource can foster further research on this important topic, and keep shedding light on all facets of future research and development.

-\textbf{Unified Problem Definition.} As we know, there have been various attack and defense strategies on graph data.
-It is a challenge and takes much time to understand the big picture of all works in this domain.
-In order to facilitate easy understanding over existing research on this line, we pioneer to provide a unified formulation and definition for adversarial attacks on graph data in this work.
+\textbf{Unified Problem Definition.} Though there have been various attack and defense strategies on graph data, there is no unified approach to characterize their relationships and properties; each model seems to be a result of a unique approach.
+It is necessary to establish a good basis for easy understanding of existing models and efficient development of future technologies.
+In this review, we pioneer to establish a unified formulation and definition to systematically analyze all adversarial attack models on graph data.
 Unlike attacks, defenses on graph data often go beyond adversarial learning, for which we provide additional categories based on their unique strategies.